openvinotoolkit/open_model_zoo/demos/speech_recognition_quartznet_demo/python/README.md

   -d DEVICE, --device DEVICE
                         Optional.
 Specify the target device to infer on, for
                         example: CPU, GPU, FPGA, HDDL, MYRIAD or HETERO.
-The sample will look for a suitable IE plugin for this device.
+The demo will look for a suitable IE plugin for this device.
 Default value is CPU.
 ```